kb100/signal-authenticator/README.md

 There are two supported modes that signal-authenticator can use: systemwide sender, and per-user sender.
-In the systemwide mode, all authentication tokens are sent through one signal number owned by the system administrator.
+In the systemwide mode `systemuser`, all authentication tokens are sent through one signal number owned by the system administrator.
-In the per-user mode, each user provides their own signal number from which authentication tokens are sent.
+In the per-user mode `nosystemuser`, each user provides their own signal number from which authentication tokens are sent.
 Follow the instructions below for your desired mode.

-### Option 1: systemwide sender
+### Option 1: All tokens sent from one signal number ownder by sysadmin (recommended)

 Install [signal-cli](https://github.com/AsamK/signal-cli).